AuroraDAO/idex-api-docs/README.md

 ## WebSocket API

-> **IMPORTANT:** This API will be rolled out on **Thursday, July 19 around noon PST**.
-This notice will be removed once the new endpoint is made available.
+> **IMPORTANT:** This API will be rolled out on **Thursday, July 19 around 2pm Pacific Time.** This notice will be removed once the new endpoint is made available.

 The IDEX WebSocket API offers a simple mechanism to receive push updates about order book changes and new trades.